Outbarriers: Universal accessibility for all

 During the discussion, Antonio interrupts us with:

 You are good, but when are you going to do something to help blind people?

 That made us reflect.
-We saw that despite our friend Antonio seemed to move with some ease, it only seems because he always does under the same route.
+Despite our friend Antonio seemed to move easily, that is due to he always follows the same route.